raghavendra-talur/kubectl-getyo/README.md

       type: PodScheduled
 ```

-Status condition with the getc subcommand
+Status condition with the getyo subcommand
 ```
   status:
     conditions: